 - Add them to a pan of water and bring to the boil

 - Once the water turns a light pinkish colour it is ready

-- Add sugar to taste if you wish
+- Add honey and lemon to taste if you wish

 - Pour the water through a sieve into a cup

-Alternatively you can use dried bay leaves in a strainer to make a headache remedy.
+Alternatively, you can use dried bay leaves in a strainer to make a headache remedy tea.

 If you are interested, check out our bay trees and grow your own bay leaves.
 On top of the above home remedies ensure that you get plenty of rest as this is when your body will do the most healing.